matter-labs/zksync-web-era-docs/docs/api/java/getting-started.md

 :::

-Ethereum signer is necessary for sending both L1 and L2 transactions since L2 transactions require an Ethereum signature as a part of a 2-factor authentication scheme.
+Ethereum signer is necessary for sending both L1 and L2 transactions, given L2 transactions require an Ethereum signature as a part of a 2-factor authentication scheme.
 Ethereum signer is represented by the `PrivateKeyEthSigner` abstract class from `zksync.crypto.signer`.

 ```java